nationalarchives/tdr-antivirus/README.md

 ## Building the lambda function

 The lambda function is built by Jenkins.
-There are four Jenkins jobs in four Jenkinsfiles.
+There are two Jenkins jobs in two Jenkinsfiles.

 ### Jenkinsfile-build
 There are three docker images that are used to build the lambda.